aubreysalmins/aubreysalmins/README.md

-Hi 👋 My name is Aubrey Salmins
+Hi my name is Aubrey Salmins
 ===============================

 I'm a creative and current student at Makers Academy